For Virginia landlords, collecting a security deposit from your tenant offers many benefits, such as the following:

 • Failure to maintain carbon monoxide alarms.

-• Failure to notify the landlord immediately if there are any insects or pests on the property.
+• Failure to notify the landlord immediately if there are any insects or pests on the dwelling unit.

 • Unreasonable use of all utilities like electricity, heating, ventilation, and plumbing.